taariqismail1/site/_posts/2021-04-16-13-How-to-start-a-new-country.md

 I would have wanted the author to go into __more detail on the ‘why’__ – he gives reasons such as wanting a fresh start and not having to worry about the bureaucracy.
 They make sense when you read them, but there’s no depth.

 I’d be interested in hearing about the __vision for such a country__ and how it would differ from existing nation states.
 What identity would citizens share?
-Most attempts to form a country are backed with strong identity struggles that have a long history.
+Most attempts to form a country are backed by strong identity struggles that have a long history.

 ### Intentional communities